michaelknigge/spf-editor/README.md

 >
 >Bonnie

+# Request or offer to SPF/SE users
+If you have other releases of SPF/SE and would like to see them here, please contact me an I'll add them here.

+Wouldn't it be great if (the latest releases of) SPF/SE 7.0 and SPF/SE 8.0 would also be available here?

 # SPF/SE 6.0
 Version 6.0 is a solid release that I use daily.
 Here are some instructions and a built installer that makes it easier to use Version 6.0.